Sound Thinking

-The United States has been afflicted with a drug use epidemic for many years.
+The United States has been afflicted with a drug use epidemic for many years, which makes managing a narcotics investigation challenging.

-The past decade has focused particular attention on narcotics, including heroin, prescription opioids, and new synthetic opioids such as fentanyl.
-The United Nations Office on Drugs and Crime found that seizures of heroin in the U.S. rose from about 5,000 kilograms in 2012 to more than 7,000 in 2016.
-According to the Department of Health and Human Services, 14,480 Americans died from heroin overdoses in the year ending June 2020 while 50,000 used heroin for the first time, and more than 48,000 overdosed on synthetic opioids other than methadone in the same period.
+Consider the current landscape: the past decade has focused particular attention on narcotics, including heroin, prescription opioids, and new synthetic opioids such as fentanyl and carfentanil.
+Opioid seizures has steadily increased from about 12,500 kilograms in 2017 to over 19,000 kilograms in 2021.
+The United Nations Office on Drugs and Crime found that seizures of cocaine in the U.S. rose from about 187,000 kilograms in 2019 to more than 251,000 in 2021.
+According to the Centers for Disease Control and Prevention, provisional data shows that over 100,000 Americans died from drug overdoses in the year ending 2022, while over 80,000 overdose deaths occurred in 2021 involving any opioid according to the National Institutes of Health.
 That latter statistic is generally attributed to the increased prevalence of fentanyl, which is more than 40 times stronger than heroin but didn’t even start showing up in the UN’s tallies until 2014.
 This epidemic doesn’t just ruin the lives of those who become addicted and the loved ones of those who die, it also destroys communities.
+According to Statista, in January 2022, more than 75% of U.S. adults agree that opioid abuse and addiction is a major problem.

 The level of crime associated with narcotics trafficking makes neighborhoods dangerous and citizens frightened.
 Combating narcotics trafficking is a priority for law enforcement agencies, from both a public health and a community safety point of view.